Home

 History: Author, Dr. Larry Carter; Filed July 9, 1990

 630-X-12-.02 False or Misleading Advertising.
 The Board shall deem it unprofessional conduct for a licensee to participate in false or misleading advertising.
 False or misleading advertisements shall include those where price, quality, or services are presented in a misleading manner.
-It shall also be considered misleading advertising for a licensee to advertise or otherwise assume a title not granted by this act or to represent himself as superior to other licensees.
+It shall also be considered misleading advertising for a licensee to advertise or otherwise assume a title not granted by this act or to represent himself or herself as superior to other licensees.

 630-X-12-.04 Failure to Render Emergency Care.
 It shall be deemed unprofessional conduct for a licensee to refuse to render emergency care, within the scope of this act, to one of said licensee's patients.
 This section shall require a said licensee to render professional services to a patient of said licensee in an emergency regardless of the patient's ability to pay for said services.
 An emergency shall consist of a potentially sight-threatening situation for the patient and shall not consist of routine visual care.